metal3-io/metal3-docs/design/baremetal-operator/hardwaredata_crd.md

 to existing deployments, because `status.hardware` field will stay until is decided otherwise and this feature is only an addition to the current APIs.
-For now, there will be two copies of inspection data available, in the `spec.hardware` of HostData and `status.hardware` of BareMetalHost.
+For now, there will be two copies of inspection data available, in the `spec.hardware` of HardwareData and `status.hardware` of BareMetalHost.

 ### Version Skew Strategy

-To mitigate version skew issues, we plan to keep BaremetalHost and HostData synchronized by bi-directional copying of inspection data.
+To mitigate version skew issues, we plan to keep BaremetalHost and HardwareData synchronized by bi-directional copying of inspection data.

 ## Drawbacks